-There’s this tough navy guy Dwayne and his royal bulldog Henry who drop by the coffeeshop just about every day for java, a breakfast sandwich, a wood pulp newspaper and community buzz.
+There’s this tough Navy guy Dwayne and his royal bulldog Henry who drop by the coffeeshop just about every day for a breakfast sandwich, wood pulp newspaper, community buzz and cuppa java.
 We go bananas for the king here, but he could give two shits about us.

-Henry had an older, alpha sister, the imperial queen Victoria and although they made quite the stunning pair, he didn’t care about her either, except when she died and he became listless and droopy, dragging his paws and ass for a while.
-I asked Dwayne about it because I have become wildly invested in Henry’s wellbeing.
+Henry had an older, alpha sister, the imperial queen Victoria and although they made quite the stunning pair, he didn’t seem to care, except when she died and he got droopy, dragging his paws and ass for a while.
+I asked Dwayne about it because I’ve become pretty invested in Henry’s wellbeing.
 Whether he cares for me or not, I love him.

-One year later last week, Dwayne adopted a baby bully Margaret, or Maggie, as she is aptly coined, to love with them in their forever home.
+One year later last week, Dwayne adopted a baby bully Margaret, to love with them in their forever home.
 Maggie is only six weeks old, so exquisitely sweet and guileless, she can crack the hardest heart, and quite plainly, Dwayne’s is shattered.
 The day before he went to pick her up at the farm where she was bred, he got on his hands and knees, scouring and baby-proofing his apartment from top to bottom, happier than a cynical, life-worn man could ever hope to be.
-He’d been talking about a baby for a long time, but that sleepless night before her arrival, he posted a photo of Henry guarding her gleaming crate, and burst my heart with the humility of his words:
+He’d been talking about a baby for a long time, and that sleepless night before her arrival, he posted a photo of Henry guarding her gleaming crate, and burst my heart with the humility of his words: